vieliashevskyi/vieliashevskyi/README.md

 - [ ] :construction: Reanimate old maze runner written in C++
 - [ ] :robot: Implement some ML models to play simple games
 - [ ] :school: Poke around Unreal Engine

+### :mega: Public Speaker
+I had a pleasure to be a public speaker on few gamedev events and webinars.
+Topics I've covered during my speeches:
+- "Using iBeacons in Game Development"
+- "Basics of Game Design and how the Design team works with QA"
+- "Game Design: Through the Looking Glass"
+- "AI in Games.
+From A to Z."

 ### :tv: Selected YouTube Videos
 [Webinar: AI in Games.
 From A to Z. (Ukrainian language)](https://www.youtube.com/watch?v=xpix1e4zIqY)